 Principle of Giving:

 Before You Entrust Money To Someone,

 Be Sure To Test Him in Many Things

-Paul first describes the brother as tested (“ἐδοκιμάσαμεν“), a term which means that he has been proved after examination.
+Paul first described the brother as “tested” (“ἐδοκιμάσαμεν“), a term which means that he had been proved after examination.
 So often, believers do not really know the person they are entrusting funds to.
 Do not send money with anyone or to anyone that has not been previously tested and approved by faithful brethren.
-Notice too that Paul said this brother has been tested in many things, and found faithful.
-Be sure that the person is not a new-comer, or a young believer, without a careful track record.
-Paul refers to the character of this faithful servant as “diligent” (“σπουδαῖον“).
+Notice too that Paul said this brother had been tested in many things, and found faithful.
+Be sure that the person is not a newcomer, or a young believer, without a careful track record.
+Paul referred to the character of this faithful servant as “diligent” (“σπουδαῖον“).
 The phrase here means that we have tested this man, and our testing has been wide and complete, and at all times, including the present, he has been diligent.
 The term diligent relates directly to the testing by Paul.

 God continually tests our character.
-God seeks clean vessels, sanctified and useful to Jesus for every good work (2 Timothy 2:21, page 1863).
+God seeks clean vessels, sanctified and useful to Jesus for every good work (2 Timothy 2:21).
 God often performs these tests using the people around us, and they see if we are diligent and trustworthy.
-In this particular case, with the unnamed brother, Paul comments that this brother will be “even more diligent because of his great confidence (“πεποιθήσει“) in you.
+In this particular case, with the unnamed brother, Paul commented that this brother would be “even more diligent because of his great confidence (“πεποιθήσει“) in you”.
 Paul sort of makes a play on words here, with the idea that we have tested our brother in many circumstances and found him diligent, and now in many ways he will be even more diligent because of his confidence in you.
 In other words, we have confidence in him and he has confidence in you.

 ● We learn that giving involves the administration of the gift after it has been collected from the saints.
-During this administration, faithful men should distribute the money, but that we must have confidence in what they do.
+During this administration, faithful men should distribute the money, and we must have confidence in what they do.

 ● We hinder giving when we entrust money to unproven men, or men who have failed the tests set before them.